Tricktionary/Bandersnatch/README.md

 ### Personalizing
 - Feel free to fork this project and create your own stories!
 The database model is

+### Planned Features
+- Create a story dashboard for admin
+- Host on Heroku

 <!--
 ### Usefull Development Commands
 - `source env/bin/activate`